 I believe that potentially 100+ dogs a day are stolen.
 Sadly, only one in five dogs is reunited with its owner, leaving 80% mourning the loss of their pet for many years.

 Because of either apathy or time constraints in our police and judicial system, dog thefts are not being officially reported.
 Instead, the frantic owners are turning to pet detective agencies, and online groups like the fantastic (2) Dog Lost.
 Which is a free donation led organisation that helps thousands of pets to be reunited with their distraught owners?

 Organised Gangs: Dogs have been reported stolen from homes, cars and outside of shops and of course on walks and from gardens, people have been held at knifepoint whilst the dogs have been snatched.

 There are organised gangs that drive around parks and streets looking for vulnerable people and dogs.
 Many dogs are stolen from front or back gardens.
 If a dog is off the lead dognappers can lure them with food towards bushes before clipping on a lead or looping a slip lead over their heads.
 I teach all my dogs not to take food off strangers unless they are given a specific command This is how?
 (3) The Jingler “OFF” Command

 Gangs have been observed marking homes that have pets using chalk markings on nearby curbs or on the house itself.
 The marks can be letters or just symbols.
 Therefore it is worth keeping an eye for any suspicious new marks near your property.

 Statistics published in 2018 state that London has the highest amount of reported thefts with 304 officially reported.
-Remember the actual figures may run into thousands because of the law and false reporting by numerous police forces.
+Remember the actual figures may run into thousands because of the law and false reporting.